lewmoore/CV/README.md

 ## Projects
 Since being at Makers Academy I have completed many different projects using many different technologies.
 Most recently I have been working with NodeJS and have created various APIs including [NoteStore](https://github.com/lewmoore/NoteStore) and [NodeAPI](https://github.com/lewmoore/NodeAPI).
 I have also started experimenting with PassportJS by building [NodeAuth](https://github.com/lewmoore/NodeAuth) to learn more about authentication.

+Other applications include [JavaWebService](https://github.com/lewmoore/JavaWebService), [RockPaperScissors](https://github.com/lewmoore/RockPaperScissors) and [CapitalOnederNode](https://github.com/lewmoore/CapitalOnederNode)

-Below is a list of various group projects that I completed during the Makers Academy course.
+Below is a list of various group projects that I was a part of during the Makers Academy course.

 | Project | Tech Stack    | Approach  | Timeframe |
 | ------------- |:-------------:| :----------:| :-------:|